sasilver75/obsidian/Courses/XCS224U/XCS224U Lecture 4.md

 We'll see that this is just the start of a very rich set of options that we can employ to effectively develop in-context-learning systems to process/develop evidence.

-# IR is more important than ever!
+## IR is more important than ever!
 - We see a lot of worrisome behavior from LLMs that are deployed as part of search technologies; Google got a real hit from making a minor factual error in one of its demo videos; maybe that's appropriate!
 	- (At the same time, OpenAI models fabricate evidence all over the place!)

 ---

-# Classical Information Retrieval
+# Part 2: Classical Information Retrieval
 ![[Pasted image 20240425210614.png]]
 - The standard starting point is the ==term-document matrix==
 	- Terms along rows, documents along columns, cells record how often the terms occur in the documents